realA10001986/Time-Circuits-Display/README.md

 - quit the menu ("END").

 Pressing ENTER cycles through the list, holding ENTER selects an item.

-#### How to install the default audio files:

-- Hold ENTER to invoke main menu
-- If the SD card holds the files of the sound-pack archive from this repo, "INSTALL AUDIO FILES" is shown as the first menu item.
-See the [Audio file installation](#audio-file-installation) section.
-- Hold ENTER to proceed
-- Press ENTER to toggle between "CANCEL" and "PROCEED"
-- Hold ENTER to proceed.
-If "PROCEED" was chosen, the audio files fill be installed and the TCD will reboot.

 #### How to set up the alarm: